Redstone-D/starberry/readme.md

 **NOTE**

-The code examples given are only for 0.3.3.
-There is a big grammar change in 0.4.
-A project defined in 0.3 will not be able to run in 0.4 environment.
+The code example is now updated to 0.4 syntax

 **SIMPLE**